This post may contain affiliate links. Read our disclosure policy here.

 Preheat the waffle iron according to the manufacturer’s directions. - Mix the dry ingredients

-In a medium bowl, sift the flours, baking soda, baking powder, salt, and sugar. - Combine the wet ingredients
+In a medium bowl, sift the flours, baking soda, baking powder, salt, and sugar to make your waffle mix. - Combine the wet ingredients

 In a separate bowl, whisk the eggs and butter until smooth.
 Add the buttermilk and stir to combine. - Make the batter